Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Introduction

 \section{Introduction}

 Increasing bandwidth demands by multimedia-rich applications and low delay requirements for real-time communications present a challenge for modern enterprise network designs.
 Despite a variety of demands, an enterprise network has to support the employees by providing a reliable infrastructure for the deployed network applications.
 Alongside the employees, the network resources are drained by automated processes such as backup transfers or by Internet of Things (IoT) devices such as surveillance cameras or sensors.
 A network design is required which allocates every application its share of the available network resources while at the same time minimizes the need for over-provisioning.
-There are three main challenging research questions for application- and user-aware resource allocation in enterprise networks: \begin{enumerate}[label=\Roman*)] \itemsep0.4em \item \textit{Define}: How to define an application-aware allocation of resources in terms of Quality of Experience (QoE) of the user, considering the variety of application classes and their demands? \item \textit{Determine:} How to determine shares of resources for each application under resource constraints considering the definition of application-awareness derived in I)? \item \textit{Allocate:} How to allocate each application its share of the network resources in heterogeneous enterprise networks where the availability of QoS mechanisms at each hop highly depends on the deployed switching hardware? \end{enumerate} Today there are commonly two high-level approaches for resource allocation in enterprise networks: best effort transport with sender-based congestion control or Quality of Service (QoS) mechanisms on the forwarding devices.
-Best effort networks implement resource allocation per flow at the end-hosts with sender congestion control.
+There are three main challenging research questions for application- and user-aware resource allocation in enterprise networks: \begin{enumerate}[label=\Roman*)] \itemsep0.4em \item \textit{Define}: How to define an application-aware allocation of resources in terms of Quality of Experience (QoE) of the user, considering the variety of application classes and their demands? \item \textit{Determine:} How to determine shares of resources for each application under resource constraints considering the definition of application-awareness derived in I)? \item \textit{Allocate:} How to allocate each application its share of the network resources in heterogeneous enterprise networks where the availability of QoS mechanisms at each hop highly depends on the deployed switching hardware? \end{enumerate} Today there are commonly two high-level approaches for resource allocation in enterprise networks: best effort transport with sender-based congestion control and Quality of Service (QoS) mechanisms on the forwarding devices.
 But this is neither stable or fair in terms of goodput when applications compete for a link's bandwidth \cite{lukaseder2016comparison}, nor aware of the specific application or the user behind it.
-This can lead to bad application quality and, as a consequence, to dissatisfied users.
+This can lead to bad application quality and, as a consequence, to user dissatisfaction.
 The second option, QoS configuration at the forwarding devices, either discards or delays data packets of an application or application class in favor of another class or application.
 However, enforcing QoS on intermediate devices has several drawbacks.
 Buffer space and scheduling QoS options are limited on the devices.
-Discarding packets along the way from the sender to receiver interacts badly with the sender's congestion control~\cite{flach2016internet} and increases the network load due to retransmitting the discarded packets.
+Discarding packets along the way from the sender to receiver interacts badly with the sender's congestion control~\cite{flach2016internet} and increases the network load due to the retransmission of discarded packets.